galaxyproject/training-material/topics/epigenetics/tutorials/ewas-suite/tutorial.md

 Hansen, J. P. 2014 highly recommended to remove the probes that contain either a SNP at the methylated loci interrogation or at the single nucleotide extension

 > ### {% icon hands_on %} Hands-on: Removing probes affected by genetic variation
-> 1. Run **minfi dropsnp** {% icon tool %}  on the output of minfi_maptogenome to remove the probes that contain either a SNP at the methylated loci interrogation or at the single nucleotide extension
+> 1. Run **Minfi Drop SNPs** {% icon tool %}  on the output of **Minfi Map to Genome** {% icon tool %} to remove the probes that contain either a SNP at the methylated loci interrogation or at the single nucleotide extension from `Data Mapped To The Genome`
 {: .hands_on}

 # DMPs and DMRs Identification

 The main goal of the EWAS suite is to simplify the way differentially methylated loci sites are detected.
-The EWAS suite contains **minfi dmp** {% icon tool %} tool detecting differentially methylated positions (DMPs) with respect to a phenotype covariate, and more complex **minfi dmr** {% icon tool %} solution for finding differentially methylated regions (DMRs).
+The EWAS suite contains **Minfi DMP** {% icon tool %} tool detecting differentially methylated positions (DMPs) with respect to a phenotype covariate, and more complex **Minfi DMR** {% icon tool %} solution for finding differentially methylated regions (DMRs).
 Genomic regions that are differentially methylated between two conditions can be tracked using a bumphunting algorithm.
 The algorithm first implements a t-statistic at each methylated loci location, with optional smoothing, then groups probes into clusters with a maximum location gap and a cutoff size to refer the lowest possible value of genomic profile hunted by our tool.

 In order the next we will need additional file that annotate illumina450K with genomic features, which we can obtain from UCSC.